aydiny/aydiny/README.md

 - **Specializations**: Time-series forecasting, supervised/unsupervised learning, topic modelling, anomaly detection, model validation & governance

 ### 💼 What Makes Me Different
-- Built production risk models under strict regulatory frameworks (PRA, ECB, FINMA)
-- Delivered multi-billion USD RWA optimization through advanced analytics
-- Strong software engineering background (Python, C#, VBA) for risk systems / solutions development
-- Led cross-functional teams bridging technical and business stakeholders
-- I developed  sophisticated end-to-end machine learning projects using decision trees, neural networks, NLP and GenAI techniques.
+I am a Senior AI/ML Engineer leveraging 15+ years of experience designing data-intensive intelligent systems for high-stakes environments.
+I combine the mathematical rigor of a Quantitative Risk veteran with the creative drive of a Product Builder to engineer AI solutions that are as reliable and trustworthy as they are innovative.

+I combine deep technical ability with the leadership experience to guide teams, manage cross-functional stakeholders, and translate complex technical concepts for C-suite executives.
+I am uniquely positioned to architect and build AI products that are not just powerful, but intuitive, commercially viable, and safe.

 ### 📊 Featured Projects
+- **[Topic Modelling of Gym Reviews for Actionable Strategies](link)** Leveraged Transformer models like BERTopic, DistilBert as well as classical NLP methods (LDA) to draw insights from customer experiences of a global gym company, through their reviews online.
+Integrated an LLM (Phi-4) to distil information and generate solutions for the critical topics.
-- **[Market Prediction Models](link)** - XGBoost & Neural Networks for financial time-series
+- **[Student Drop-Out Prediction Model](link)** -Used XGBoost & Neural Networks to predict Student Dropout rates, Ultimately to assist the business with customer experience and retention, balancing resource utilisation.
+- **[Commodity Market Prediction Models](link)** - LSTM models to capture temporal patterns across commodity and equity features.
+Leveraged Random Forest for feature selection from a set of high dimensional set of engineered features.
+- **[Optimal S&P Position Prediction Model](link)** - An ensemble LightGBM approach to estimate optimal market position.
-- **[Customer Segmentation](link)** - K-means clustering for e-commerce optimization
+- **[Customer Segmentation](link)** - Unsupervised learning with K-means clustering, to optimize the marketing strategy of an e-commerce company.
+PCA and T-SNE views into the data
-- **[Anomaly Detection](link)** - One-class SVM for industrial equipment monitoring
+- **[Anomaly Detection](link)** - One-class SVM for monitoring a ship's engine to develop an early failure detection system

 ### 🎯 What I'm Looking For
-Data Science, ML Engineer, or AI Engineer roles in fintech, healthtech, or B2C product companies or tech consultancies.
-Open to dynamic startups or established tech leaders
+A forward-thinking team in FinTech, HealthTech, or Enterprise AI to architect and ship the next generation of reliable, intelligent AI products.

-### ⚡ Fun fact
+### ⚡ Personal Interests
-I am a Design, DIY and Tennis enthusiast.
-Music, Literature and Movies are essentials for me
+Visual arts and industrial design enthusiast, an amateur DIY'er , :tennis: player/fan .
+Music, novels and movies are essentials of life for me.

 ### 📫 Let's Connect
 - LinkedIn: [www.linkedin.com/in/ali-aydin-yildiz-aa69841b]